Marky Ramone

-Marc Steven Bell (born July 15, 1952) is an American drummer.
+Marc Steven Bell (born July 15, 1952), better known as Marky Ramone, is an American drummer.
 He began playing in hard rock bands in the New York City area, notably Dust and Estus.
 He was asked to drum for punk rock band Richard Hell and the Voidoids.
-He replaced drummer Tommy Ramone in the Ramones in 1978, and went by the stage name Marky Ramone from then on.
+He replaced drummer Tommy Ramone in the Ramones in 1978.
+He played with the band from 1978 to 1983 and 1987 to 1996 and was their longest-serving drummer.
 He has also played drums for other punk rock and heavy metal bands, including his own band Marky Ramone and the Intruders.
+As of 2025, he is one of three surviving members of the band, the others being Richie Ramone and C.J.
+Ramone.
 He continues to keep the Ramones legacy alive around the world with his band Marky Ramone's Blitzkrieg.

 Ramone lives in Brooklyn Heights with his wife, Marion Flynn.
 In 2015, he released his autobiography Punk Rock Blitzkrieg: My Life as a Ramone.

 Early life

-According to his autobiography, he and his twin brother Fred were born at New York Infirmary for Indigent Women and Children on July 15, 1952, and is of Dutch ancestry on his father's side and of French and German ancestry on his mother's side.
+According to his autobiography, he and his twin brother Fred were born at New York Infirmary for Indigent Women and Children on July 15, 1952; he is of Dutch ancestry on his father's side and French on his mother's side.